-- Updating your technology: The pandemic emphasised the need for technology to streamline processes and create safer client experiences across fitness.
+- Updating your technology: The pandemic emphasized the need for technology to streamline processes and create safer client experiences across fitness.
 If you’re considering a new fitness software, now might be the time to make the switch.
 Other options: Invest in fitness gamification or an AI assistant.

 - Developing new revenue streams.
 What if you could add something completely new to your studio or gym?
 With consumers more focused on wellness these days, adding new fitness or wellness services can bring in new customers and revenue.